MATH2801 is a Mathematics Level II course. See the course overview below.

 The Online Handbook entry contains up-to-date timetabling information.

-If you are currently enrolled in MATH2801, you can log into UNSW Blackboard for this course.
+If you are currently enrolled in MATH2801, you can log into UNSW Moodle for this course.